rahulk360/Hello-word/README.md

 # Hello-word
-It is my first project
+It is my first program on github.